 Posted on 26 February 2016

 WWF strongly supports the launch of an EU Action Plan against Wildlife Trafficking by the European Commission.
-The Action Plan details a robust set of measures that will allow the EU to fight the illegal trafficking of wildlife products from endangered species like sturgeons more effectively in the EU and globally.
+The action plan details a robust set of measures that will allow the EU to fight the illegal trafficking of wildlife products more effectively in the EU and globally.

-WWF is very pleased to see that the Action Plan includes measures for all EU countries to consider organised wildlife trafficking a serious crime under the United Nations’ Convention against Transnational Organised Crime with sentences of at least four years imprisonment for those convicted.
+WWF is very pleased to see that the action plan includes measures for all EU countries to consider organized wildlife trafficking a serious crime under the United Nations Convention against Transnational Organized Crime with sentences of at least four years imprisonment for those convicted.
 It also proposes concrete measures to improve capacity and cooperation between the enforcement services within and between EU member states, as well as increasing checks to detect illegal activities.

 Furthermore the EU will play a pivotal role on the international scene by supporting third countries in fighting wildlife trafficking activities and corruption, and supporting bilateral and multilateral agreements.

 “Wildlife crime is not just a threat to numerous species, it also threatens rule of law, good governance, well-being of local communities, and sustainable development,” concluded Pons.

 The challenge now is to ensure the plan is fully implemented.
 WWF calls on the EU member states to demonstrate their high-level political commitment, including their endorsement of the action plan and calls for the right level of financial and human resources to be put in place for its implementation.